tanjazlender/MicrobiomePrime/README.md

 otu5 | Bacteria	| Fusobacteria	| Fusobacteriia	| Fusobacteriales	| Fusobacteriaceae |
 otu6 | Bacteria	| Firmicutes	| Bacilli	| Lactobacillales	| Enterococcaceae	| Enterococcus
 otu7 | Bacteria	| Bacteroidetes	| Bacteroidia	| Bacteroidales	| Bacteroidaceae	|
+Ensure that the column names in your file match our format.
+The first column should be named "Otu" regardless of whether you are analysing ASVs or ZOTUs.

 otus.fa
 ```plaintext